 - Qualifying Medicaid Annuities (a/k/a SPIA).
-This type of annuity is highly specialized and not available through most insurance companies but it is a devastating tool to protect a lot of your hard earned $$$.
+This type of annuity is highly specialized and not available through most insurance companies, but it is a great tool to protect a lot of your hard earned $$$.

 If an asset is not exempt, it will be counted as a resource for Medicaid purposes and therefore must be spent down.
 This means that New Jersey assumes the asset can be used to pay for long-term care.
 Countable resources are basically anything of value that is not exempt.
 This includes, but is not limited to: